 One study, outlined in the Toronto Sun, links the consumption of sugar-sweetened beverages to early puberty.
 (2)

 “Our study adds to increasing concern about the widespread consumption of sugar-sweetened drinks among children and adolescents.”

-However, although sugar intake may play a role in puberty onset, endocrine-disrupting chemicals are believed to be the biggest factor.
+However, although sugar intake may play a role in puberty onset, endocrine-disrupting chemicals are likely the biggest factor.

 Endocrine disruptors are chemicals that may interfere with the body’s endocrine system and produce adverse developmental, reproductive, neurological, and immune effects in both humans and wildlife.

 Some of these chemicals include 2, 5-dichlorophenol or 2, 5-DCP.
 2, 5-DCP is a metabolite of 1, 4 dichlorobenzene or paradichlorobenzene, which is a chemical found in moth balls, toilet bowl cleaners, room deodorizers, and other typical household cleaning products.
 Elevated levels of this chemical are associated with early onset menstruation.
-(National Institutes of Health)
+(3)

 - Mimicking actions of naturally-produced hormones like testosterone and estrogen.

 - Preventing the action of normal hormones by blocking hormone receptors in the cells.